cksystemsteaching/selfie/manuscript/encoding.md

 Machine instructions are also encoded such that code size is compact while decoding them, which is ultimately done in hardware by the machine, is still fast.
 This is, of course, extremely important since every single instruction a processor executes needs to be decoded into opcode and operands before execution.

 In computer science the trade off between time and space shows up in all kinds of situations.
-Data encoding is just one example.
+Encoding information is just one example.
 The important lesson here is to be aware of the trade off and understand that [there is no such thing as a free lunch!](https://en.wikipedia.org/wiki/There_ain%27t_no_such_thing_as_a_free_lunch)